 Sampling the intertidal macrofauna with SIBES

-SIBES (Synoptic Intertidal Benthic Survey) is a monitoring scheme for sampling intertidal macrofauna across the Dutch Wadden Sea.
-The systematic monitoring data are an essential component of the many studies explaining how animals (birds, fish) distribute, and how their survival prospects depend on habitat use.
+SIBES (Synoptic Intertidal Benthic Survey) is a systematic long-term ecological time series programme for sampling intertidal macrofauna across the Dutch Wadden Sea.
+The long-term ecological time series are an essential component of the many studies explaining how animals (birds, fish) distribute, and how their survival prospects depend on habitat use.

 SIBES contains more than six thousand sampling points, some of which are also located on the German mudflats.
 The project has also set the bar for sampling in other tidal areas around the world.
 Not only has SIBES set the standard for the way benthic organisms are sampled on mudflats, it has become a NIOZ export product.
 After ten years of experience, we can conclude that SIBES has become a success; not only in the Netherlands, but also internationally.
 The SIBES concept is now being applied in different countries.
 Not only in areas such as the Mauritanian ‘Wadden Sea’ Banc d’Arguin but also, for example, in the Bijagós Archipelago in Guinea-Bissau, on Eighty Mile Beach in northwest Australia, and in the Yellow Sea on the border between China and South Korea.
 In all of these places, ecologists have realised that they have to sample a large number of widely-spread points, year after year, for the best scientific results.